Kattumarakaran: Plot

 Muthazhagu is a fisherman who works in the catamaran of his boss.
 One day, he saves Vaidehi, a mysterious girl who had attempted suicide.
-She refuses to identify herself and he keeps her safe as they slowly fall in love with each other.
+She refuses to identify herself and he keeps her safe as they slowly fall in love.

 It later turns out that she is the daughter of a millionaire and belongs to royalty who had become vexed with all the rules, norms, pomp and richness.
-Will they get to marry each other is the question resolved in the end.
+Will they get married is the question resolved in the end.